-This White Coat Ceremony symbolically marks the important transition to providing care for your patients.
+This White Coat Ceremony marks a very important transition to providing care for your patients.

-As a Dugoni School graduate myself, I can still remember my first patient interaction 31 years ago like it was yesterday.
-I remember my patient's name and the concern that we were addressing on that day.
-I look forward to hearing about the memories that you will make.
+As a Dugoni School graduate myself, I can still remember my first patient interaction 32 years ago like it was yesterday.
+I even remember my patient's name and the concern that we were addressing on that day.
+I look forward to hearing about the memories that you will make as you interact with your patients.